Rudy Lai

 1 updates

-Unveiling of 'Farm Forward' campaign focusing on deploying AI across all machines to develop autonomous farming capabilities.
+John Deere launched its 'Farm Forward' campaign focusing on deploying AI across machines towards an autonomous farm vision.

 2019 Q3: no updates